 Wrongful death plaintiffs want AG disqualified

-Posted on behalf of The Bell Law Firm, PLLC on May 11, 2011 in Wrongful Death
+Posted on behalf of Stewart Bell, PLLC on May 11, 2011 in Wrongful Death

 On April 16, 2007, Charleston watched in horror as news spread of the events in Blacksburg, just across the state line, two hours away.
 On a university campus, a gunman had killed two students and, two hours later, opened fire on students and faculty in another building.
 Many were wounded; 32 died.
 The gunman committed suicide.

 More than four years later, the parents of two of the victims have come across a barrier in their wrongful death claim against the school.
 They believe the state's attorney general should be disqualified as counsel for the state university.